beneen/p2p-lending-analysis/README.md

 # p2p-lending-analysis

-analysis of a dataset from Lending Club.
+Analysis of a dataset from Lending Club.

 Code in the charts directory was for preliminary analysis and understanding the shape of the data.